nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>

-## Getting familiar with ClientCare's display
+## Getting familiar with ClientCare
 Now that we got ClientCare up and running, let's get you familiar with its display.
 You will learn how the different parts of ClientCare look and work in this section.